Fahad-Touseef/customer-service-voice-agent/README.md

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.
-It includes code from the OpenAI and LangGraph documentation (e.g., cookbooks/tutorials), both under the MIT License.
+It includes code from OpenAI and LangGraph documentation examples, both under the MIT License.